ricardoccpaiva/my_telemetry_api/GUIDE.md

       {instrumentation_library,<<"my_telemetry_api">>,<<"0.1.0">>}}
 ````

-You might be wondering.... *so... what's this data useful for?*
+You might be wondering.... *what's this data useful for?*

-That's exactly the point, we need to transform this **data** into **information** so that we end with something like this:
+That's exactly the point, we need to transform this **data** into **information**.
+For this, data needs to be processed and stored somewhere.

 ![Screenshot 2021-08-28 at 23.31.33](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qsa5ha6kr6tro30dkckr.png)